asapdiscovery/asapdiscovery.github.io/content/pipeline/_index.md

 <a id="targeting-opportunity"></a>
 #### Targeting Opportunity

-A **targeting opportunity** provides an overview of the opportunity for targeting new antivirals to a specific target protein and mode of action.
+A **Targeting Opportunity** provides an overview of the opportunity for targeting new antivirals to a specific target protein and mode of action.
-This overview is intended to summarize relevant information for drug hunters, including the relevant domain and binding sites to target, notable chemical matter, rationale for antiviral effects, and other useful information in prosecuting a discovery compaign aginst the target.
+This overview summarizes relevant information for drug hunters, including the relevant domain and binding sites to target, notable chemical matter, rationale for antiviral effects, and other useful information in prosecuting a discovery compaign against the target.

 [🔎 View all ASAP Targeting Opportunities](/outputs/targeting-opportunities)